pmlmodelling/pylag/doc/source/install/installation.rst

 Installation using Conda
 ------------------------

 First `install miniconda3 <https://conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_ in a location of your choosing.
-Then, activate *Conda*, ensure conda is up to data, and add the channels *conda-forge*, *geo-down-under* and *JimClark*.
-The channel *geo-down-under* is needed for one of PyLag's dependencies.
+Then, activate *Conda*, ensure *Conda* is up to data, and add the channels *conda-forge* and *JimClark*.
 The channel *JimClark* is a temporary distribution channel for *PyLag*.
 For example:

 .. code-block:: bash

     $ source /opt/miniconda/miniconda3/bin/activate
     $ conda update conda
-    $ conda config --append channels conda-forge
+    $ conda config --prepend channels conda-forge
-    $ conda config --append channels geo-down-under
-    $ conda config --append channels JimClark
+    $ conda config --prepend channels JimClark

 The above code assumes *miniconda3* was installed into the directory ``/opt/miniconda``, once the appropriate write permissions have been set.
 The default behaviour is to install *miniconda3* into your home directory.
 This is, of course, also fine.
+The *prepend* flag ensures the two new channels are added to the top of the priority list, meaning all packages will be drawn from either the *JimClark* or *conda-forge* channels.

 With *miniconda3* installed and configured, create a new environment in which to install *PyLag* using the following commands: